Tragedy of Otranto

-In proceeding to carry out a boarding, the Italian vessel Sibilla collided with Kater i Radës and capsized it, resulting in the Albanian deaths.
+In proceeding to carry out a boarding, the Italian vessel Sibilla collided with Kateri i Radës and capsized it, resulting in the Albanian deaths.
 The captains of both ships were held responsible for "shipwreck and multiple manslaughter".
-The event raised questions over the extent of power that a state may exercise to protect itself from unauthorized entry.
-Arguments were presented that a state must limit coercive actions that are disproportionate to the risk of unauthorized entry.
+The event raised questions over the extent of power a state may exercise to protect itself from unauthorized entry.
+Arguments were presented that a state must limit coercive actions disproportionate to the risk of unauthorized entry.
 The United Nations High Commissioner for Refugees criticized the Italian blockade as illegal since it had been established solely through an intergovernmental agreement with Albania.

 Background

 After years of enforced isolation and a ban on international travel, with shoot-to-kill orders on the border, thousands of Albanians began migrating to Italy and Greece in late 1990, when communism in Albania started to fall.
 Two large waves of people came to Italy, first in March and then in August 1991.
 The first wave was sparked by a rumor that Italy was giving visas, and thousands of people commandeered boats of all sizes at the port of Durrës.
 By then, about 20,000 Albanians had reached Italy, most of them in Brindisi.
 Much of the Italian media portrayed the situation as "barbarians" invading Italian soil.
-As a consequence of the Gulf War, Italian opinion-makers voiced concerns regarding the alleged "Islamic danger" of the migration.
+Italian opinion-makers voiced concerns regarding the alleged "Islamic danger" of the migration.
 Others saw a connection between the Ottoman invasion of Otranto (1480–1481) across the 40 mi wide Strait of Otranto and contemporary migration.

 In 1997, a crisis erupted in Albania after the collapse of several massive pyramid schemes, which resulted in social deterioration and violence in the country.
 An imposition of a curfew and a state of emergency on 2 March provoked a popular rebellion, causing concern in Italy, which feared another large-scale migration flow.
-Albanian migration to Italy reached its peak in the latter half of March, bringing great pressure to Italian accommodation centers and provoking a strong reaction in Italian public opinion.
+Albanian migration to Italy peaked in the latter half of March, bringing tremendous pressure to Italian accommodation centers and provoking a strong reaction in Italian public opinion.
 Italy had been operating under a bilateral agreement with Albania to board Albanian vessels whenever encountered starting on 3 April 1997 and Albanian would-be migrants going to Italy would be sent back to Albania, in exchange for Italian financial, police, and humanitarian assistance to the country.
 A military Operation White Flags was established in the international waters of the Strait and implemented a de facto naval blockade.